HumberCampusNavigator/HumberCampusNavigation/README.md

   ![second1](https://user-images.githubusercontent.com/43181567/47402636-9988d780-d714-11e8-8801-65fb05d1cb4f.PNG)

 ### Step-3
-  Once we make sure that our Raspberry Pi and sensor is working, we can start the designing of PCB soldering of components.
+  Once we make sure that our Raspberry Pi and sensor is working, we can start the designing of PCB  and <a href="https://www.youtube.com/watch?v=3230nCz3XQA">soldering</a>(<a href="https://safety.eng.cam.ac.uk/safe-working/copy_of_soldering-safety">safety measures</a>) of components.